mbraak/django-file-form/README.md

     * This means that you don't have to change your code to support ajax upload.
 * Supports single and multiple file upload.

-Works with Django 1.5.
-Other versions are not tested yet.
+Works with Django 1.4 and 1.5.

 ## Usage